 That is the most important thing to understand about VHS tape lifespan: failure is usually gradual, not dramatic.
 A tape does not need to go completely blank to be degrading.
 More often, the decline shows up as a slightly duller picture, more unstable tracking, more noise, more dropouts, or a tape that becomes increasingly awkward to play cleanly.
 By the time the damage is obvious, some of the signal may already be gone for good.

-Why there is no fixed shelf life for VHS
+Why there is no fixed VHS lifespan

 That is why VHS tape shelf life is best understood as a range shaped by storage and handling rather than a single deadline.
 Age matters, but conditions matter just as much.